Sarah-Barugu/Sarah-Barugu/README.md

 - 👋 Hi, I’m Sarah-Barugu
-- 👀 I’m interested in tech,fitness and music
-- 🌱 I’m BackEnd Web Developer who is always interested in learning new concepts
+- 🌱 I’m a BackEnd Web Developer who is always interested in learning new concepts
 - 💞️ I’m looking to collaborate on RealLife Projects
+- - 👀 I’m interested in tech,fitness and music
 - $$ you can connect to me via linkedIn @ www.linkedin.com/in/sarah-barugu
 -- also on twitter @ https://twitter.com/SarahBarugu
 <!---